lalitsachan/lalitsachan.github.io/_posts/2019-07-10-Gradient-Boosting-Machines.md

 ---

-I have seen this too many times now; while discussing gradient boosting machines that; some ML practitioners; don't really understand what happens under the hood.
+ **<u>Why I am writing this</u>**: I have seen this too many times now; while discussing gradient boosting machines that; some ML practitioners; don't really understand what happens under the hood.
 Very often their understanding of boosting machines, starts with AdaBoost; and then kinda stops there.

+**<u>Who is this best suited for :</u>** If you know what boosting machines are; but lack clarity on what happens under the hood.

+Few things that I have not discussed [so, if you are here for a complete discussion; necessarily including what I have skipped, probably you should save your time and refer to some other source]:

+* Relationship between $\eta$ and number of steps [boosted models ]
+* In theory, individual models can be anything , but in most implementations you'd find these to be decision trees
+* Individual models need to be weak learners
+* **I have not discussed line search** here to find optimal fraction to multiply the predictions from $f_{t+1}$ before adding it to update $F_t$

-Few mathematical ideas (Anchor Points) that, i will not be elaborating in this post are given as is below :
+Few mathematical ideas (Anchor Points) that, i will not be elaborating in this post are given; as is, below :

 * **<u>Anchor Point 1</u>**: Gradient descent for parametric model requires us to change parameter by this amount in order to reach to the optimal value of cost function; starting at some random value of parameters : $$\Delta\beta \rightarrow -\eta\frac{\delta C}{\delta\beta}$$ , where $$C$$ is the cost function
 * **<u>Anchor Point 2</u>**: Regression Problems